SofaKingAndroid/SofaKingAndroid/README.md

 $ chmod a+x ~/bin/repo

-Create directory for where the AOKP repo will be stored and synced
+Create directory for where the SofaKingAndroid repo will be stored and synced

 $ mkdir ~/dev